auromitamitra/mongolian_vowel_harmony/writeup/outline.md

 - A subset of these vowels also show rounding harmony, but we are not looking at that here
 - The high front vowel, /i/ is `transparent' -- when it occurs in a non-initial position, it does not participate in VH
 - This results in what we define as non-harmonic VCV sequences
-- we are expecially interested in what happens within these non-harmonic sequences
+- these are especially interesting, as we will talk about soon

 ### Slide 6
     - Given what we know about how VH systems develop, we are interested in two questions: